FelpohDutra/sysetup/README.md

+## ❌ Deprecated ❌
+> The configs made here don't reflect my system nowadays.
+I'm now using a  minimal GNOME rice.
+> However, this repository won't be set as a public archive, at least for now.
+I may or may not update this page with my current rice.

 # My system configs

 > Basic configurations I do on my PC to get it up and running the way I like it.
 Basically, GNOME customizations :smile: